 In the modern war for talent, the best candidates are off the market in an average of 8 days.
 While industry type, brand reputation, job culture, and a variety of other factors go into determining which organizations are most successful in attracting highly-skilled job seekers, recruiters and hiring managers don’t have to leave anything up to chance.

-Here are five steps human resource professionals can take to make their hiring process more efficient and engaging, and more likely to attract top talent.
+Here are five hiring trends your organization should consider to make their hiring process more efficient and engaging, and more likely to attract top talent.

 Considering how quickly the hiring process occurs from the first touch points to the official offer, outdated and inefficient processes must be eliminated.
 Applicant tracking systems (ATS) can be quite expensive, but are generally worth it for large businesses and enterprises that are consistently looking for new employees.
 Smaller companies don’t necessarily need sophisticated software, but it could be helpful in running efficiently.
 Often, the hiring process is prolonged by miscommunication between the hiring team, which can include a variety of people across the organization.
 Simply knowing where each candidate is in the process can save a lot of time and frustration.
 Utilizing shared documents or spreadsheets to track the candidates will help everyone stay on the page.